Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

 \subsection{FC Layer Evaluation without Ciphertext Rotation}

-The two-dimensional output generated from a Conv layer is flattened to a one-dimensional vector before being sent to a FC layer as the input.
-Multiplying the input ciphertext and weights, the ConvFHE design \parencite{ConvFHE} can still extract the outputs of the FC layers from the polynomial multiplication results.
-However, it utilizes a generalization of the expensive packLWE algorithm \parencite{PackLWE}.
-Cheetah \cite{Cheetah} sends the ciphertext multiplications results to the client to have the FC layer outputs extracted and also has very large communication cost.
-Next, a new FC layer weight matrix packing scheme is proposed so that the results of FC layers are computed without any ciphertext rotation or high communication cost.
+The two-dimensional output generated from a Conv layer is flattened into a one-dimensional vector before being sent to an FC layer as input.
+Multiplying the input ciphertext and weights, the ConvFHE design \parencite{ConvFHE} can still extract the outputs of FC layers from the results of polynomial multiplication.
+However, it leverages a generalization of the expensive packLWE algorithm \parencite{PackLWE}.
+Cheetah \cite{Cheetah} sends the ciphertext multiplication results to the client to have the FC layer outputs extracted, incurring high communication costs.
+Next, a new FC layer weight matrix packing scheme is proposed, so that the results of FC layers are computed without any ciphertext rotation or high communication cost.

 Assume that the FC layer has $n_i$ input neurons and $n_o$ output neurons, and $N=n_in_o$.
-If $n_in_o<N$, then the weight matrix can be padded with zeros so that its size equals $N$.
-If $n_in_o> N$, then the weight matrix can be decomposed into sub-matrices whose sizes are smaller or equal to $N$, and our proposed packing scheme still applies to the decomposed matrices.
+If $n_in_o<N$, the weight matrix can be padded with zeros to match the size of $N$.
+If $n_in_o> N$, then the weight matrix can be decomposed into sub-matrices, each of size smaller than or equal to $N$, and our proposed packing scheme remains applicable to these decomposed matrices.

 Denote the weight matrix of the FC layer by $W$.
 Represent the input, output, and bias vectors of the FC layer by $I$, $R$, and $B$, respectively.
 Our design proposes to pack the input vector and weight matrix into